Nardianian/NeuVC-for-Windows/README.md

 # build with Visual Studio Community Edition v17\2022
 It is best to ensure that your projects are all set to the C++17 language standard in particular ALL_BUILD, INSTALL, ZERO_CHECK, NeuVC_All, NeuVC_rc_lib .

-Create folders in the "NeuVC\Assets" directory as in this repo.
+Create folders in the "NeuVC\Assets" directory as in this repo and place the models as in the readme files there.

 Set "test_rvc" as the solution startup project for Visual Studio.

 Put JUCE folder on the Thirdparty folder, then run